Akvarion/ros-noetic-full-22.04/README.md

-# ros-noetic-full-22.04
+# ROS Noetic on 22.04
-This is an attempt to build the desktop full version of ROS 1 Noetic from source.
-It uses a custom ubuntu 22.04 docker image as an evironment to build noetic, in a very similar way to how Lukas Reisinger did it in [his article](https://medium.com/@lukas_reisinger/building-ros-noetic-on-ubuntu-22-04-b3ca676c63e7).
-Refer to the Changelog-Issues section of this readme for further info on the current situation.
+This repository should allow you to build ROS 1 Noetic Base and Desktop Full from source on ubuntu 22.04.
+You can install it through Docker by building an image with the dockerfile provided, in a very similar way to how Lukas Reisinger did it in [his article](https://medium.com/@lukas_reisinger/building-ros-noetic-on-ubuntu-22-04-b3ca676c63e7); or you can just install it locally on your machine by following the steps in this readme.

 ## Install as a Docker Image
 ### Ros Base